 PPM measurements change based on what you’re measuring.
 Fresh water systems follow the 1 mg/L = 1 PPM rule only when water’s specific gravity stays close to 1.

 The mg/L and PPM relationship works great for water solutions but doesn’t always apply to air or other substances.
-This difference matters a lot when you’re checking pollutants in different environments.
+This difference matters a lot when you’re checking pollutants in different environments for environmental monitoring purposes.

 How to Calculate PPM in Sewage Treatment Systems